-This love story has Kitty meeting young, intelligent, shy and somewhat dull Dr. Walter Fane, whose forte is the study of infectious diseases, and the convenient marriage that she finds herself committed to.
-It is in this web of intrigue that they head for China, only after Walter discovers Kitty's infidelity with one dashing and witty diplomat Charlie Townsend.
+This love story has Kitty (Naomi Watts) meeting young, intelligent, shy and somewhat dull Dr. Walter Fane (Edward Norton), whose forte is the study of infectious diseases, and the convenient marriage to which she finds herself committed.
+It is in this web of intrigue that they head for China, only after Walter discovers Kitty's infidelity with the dashing and witty diplomat Charlie Townsend (Liev Schreiber).
 So much as to hide her from herself and to help thwart a cholera outbreak, this is a marriage more than on the rocks.
-This is a cold, indifferent and loveless partnership in a vast unknown and deadly environment that will test both these flightless lovebirds and with the hardships and tolerances more than any had ever anticipated.
-A visual delight amid the pain and suffering of a dying people and failing marriage.
+This is a cold, indifferent, and loveless partnership in a vast unknown and deadly environment that will test both of these flightless lovebirds and with the hardships and tolerances more than any had ever anticipated.
+A visual delight amidst the pain and suffering of dying people and failing marriage.
 Will a cure be found for both, before it's too late?Written by

 During the love scene between Kitty And Walter, Kitty takes Walter's shirt off while they are kissing.
 In the next shot, Walter has his shirt back on and in the shot after that, when they are falling onto the bed, he has the shirt off again.
 See more »

 Words by Henry F. Lyte (as Henry Lyte) (in the English version, but translated here to French)